How Often Should You Eat? (Is 3 Meals A Day Optimal?)

 - If you're hot, your body will sweat.

-- If you're starving yourself (aka caloric restriction), your body will become more efficient.
+- If you're starving yourself (aka excessive caloric restriction), your body will become more efficient.

-In other words, your metabolism slows down and consumes less energy to maintain your level of arousal and your body-weight.
+In other words, your metabolism slows down and consumes less energy to maintain your level of wakefulness and your body-weight.
 This will destroy any chances of weight loss success in your future.

-Have you ever wondered why people who restrict calories will initially lose weight while dieting but then stagnate?
+Have you ever wondered why people who restrict calories excessively will initially lose weight, but then stagnate and eventually start gaining it back?

 Your body accepts the current caloric restricted state as its new baseline and will strive to prevent further changes.